Fateme2112/hpc-setup-scripts/README.md

 # hpc-setup-scripts
-#Scripts and instructions to install Miniconda on HPC and macOS
+#Scripts and instructions to install Miniconda on HPC
 #!/bin/bash

 # Go to work directory